 The car consists of two sheets of MDF, threaded steel rods, laser cut acyrlic spacers, white and black paint, rubber brake pads, and the official Soap Box Derby Car Axles and Wheels (which are ridiculously expensive in case you were considering purchasing a set!).
 To achieve an ergonomic form we chose to CNC cut our car’s length vertically, emphasizing the various curves and thicknesses of a body in motion.

 There are a few construction photos here.
-While it was a pretty labor intensive process (embedding objects with humanity always is), those who know how to use the ‘contour’ command in rhino in conjunction with a CNC machine know how easy it is to quickly prototype parametric slugs of this particular flavor.
-In fact, we eagerly embraced the opportunity to do something shamelessly biomorphic precisely because it wasn’t a building.
-Finally, an opportunity to put to work the untenable practices of formal parametricism!
+While it was a pretty labor intensive process, those who know how to use the ‘contour’ command in rhino in conjunction with a CNC machine know how easy it is to quickly prototype parametric slugs of this particular flavor.
+In fact, we eagerly embraced the opportunity to do something shamelessly biomorphic, precisely because it wasn’t a building.

-There was a decent turn-out to the exhibition, between ours and other studio events in Des Moines that day.
-Overall it was a great time to play with the wealth of toys and experiments from the semester and catch up with everyone before graduation.
+There also was a decent turn out to the exhibition held in Des Moines that day.
+It was a great time to play with the wealth of toys and experiments from the semester and catch up with everyone before graduation.

 The highlight for me, however, was the surprise visit from my mom who drove 7+ hours from St. Louis to be there!
 I am still thrilled she made it, and was able to celebrate and suffer through the abstract and confusing projects and concepts of architectural design studies.
 If you’re reading this: thanks, Mom!